Listen As You Wish: Audio based Event Detection via Text-to-Audio Grounding in Smart Cities: Experiment

 \section{Experiment}

-Extensive experiments have been conducted on the AudioGrounding dataset.
-The settings of the experiment for all other methods, such as the hyperparameters and the training settings, are the same as what they have reported in their papers.
+Extensive experiments on the AudioGrounding dataset have been conducted.
+The experimental settings for all other methods, such as the hyperparameters and the training settings, are the same as what they have reported in their papers.